Launch Your Product, Course, or Service Successfully with These Tips

 2. Assemble the Right Team

-Project management: To oversee timelines and keep everyone accountable.
+Project Management: To oversee timelines and keep everyone accountable.

 Marketing & Content Creation: For social media, email campaigns, and promotions.